rouroulike/clash/Clash-Premium-Features.md

 # Introduction
-The Premium core is proprietary and compiled on Dreamacro's Macbook.
+The Premium core is proprietary, built on an internal CI pipeline.

 ## TUN device